NateTuck00/Arduino/README.md

   -Using an arduino Leonardo with a PID and clamping techniques to monitor and control cabin air temp in an S10 with PWM control on a Chevy Cruze heating core.

 UNO: This project runs on a 25 ms clock.
 The uno has an LCD, SD reader, and external protoshield for CAPs, resistors, and needed ICs.
+Depending on the actuator used, whether you use shutoff switches at the end, time in millis, or the bounds of the actuator... the actual implementation of actuator control can obviously vary based on the task, but this provides a good example if you do want to use real time control of a linear actuator.

 LEONARDO: This project runs on a 25 ms clock due mainly to i2c time with the LCD screen.
 Without the screen a 10 ms interrupt is easily achievable, but good temperature control is easily possible without it.
 Overclocking the screen or i2c protocol also allows 10 ms. Writing one's own library like the https://github.com/bitbank2/BitBang_I2C library is obviously possible as well for even more speed optimization if one was using a very strong heater core in a small space with need for fast control.